awesomerank/awesomerank.github.io/lists/JStumpp/awesome-android.md

 - [Flow ★2417](https://github.com/square/flow) - Library that helps with describing an app as a collection of moderately independent screens.
 - [Crouton ★3032 ⏳2Y](https://github.com/keyboardsurfer/Crouton) - Context sensitive notifications for Android
 - [DragSortListView ★3160 ⏳1Y](https://github.com/bauerca/drag-sort-listview) - Extension of the Android ListView that enables drag-and-drop reordering (No longer maintained).
+- [SortableTableView ★830](https://github.com/ISchwarz23/SortableTableView) - An Android library containing a simple TableView and an advanced SortableTableView providing a lot of customisation possibilities to fit all needs.
 - [MaterialProgressBar ★1402](https://github.com/DreaminginCodeZH/MaterialProgressBar) - Material design ProgressBar with consistent appearance.
 - [AndroidFillableLoaders ★1691 ⏳1Y](https://github.com/JorgeCastilloPrz/AndroidFillableLoaders) - Fillable progress view working with SVG paths.
 Nice option too for creating interesting app logos.
 - [NexusDialog ★160](https://github.com/dkharrat/NexusDialog) - Allows you to easily and quickly create forms in Android with little code.